 You can buy location sim card from the airport from 35 Sr onwards on STC, Mobily or Zain networks.

 The Saudi currency is the Saudi riyal (ريال, SAR), which has traded at a fixed 3.75 to the US dollar.
 Saudi Arabia is still largely a cash society, but credit card and debit card acceptance are surprisingly good everywhere.
 ATMs are ubiquitous, especially in gas stations and malls.
 All banks accept foreign cards.

 You are safely going to the cheapest country for food.
 You can indulge in some great Tongue-tickling delicacies in Mecca and Medina.
 From splurge restaurants to pocket-friendly street food, there is a vast variety of food available nearby to both mosques.
 If you are a fast-food lover do not forget to have Albaik, which is well known as a budget-friendly restaurant with 12 SR for a 4-piece chicken breast.
 The middle eastern staple, Shawarma, is widely available at 4 to 5 SR being the standard price for a sandwich.

-Traveling alone can be daunting, what more traveling solo with a purpose to perform Umrah.
-Sometimes you need that extra push to do something beyond ordinary and In Shaa Allah it will bring the best of experiences to you and your soul.
+Traveling alone can be daunting, what more than traveling solo with the purpose to perform Umrah.
+Sometimes you need that extra push to do something beyond the ordinary and In Shaa Allah it will bring the best of experiences to you and your soul.